 What is a marine mammal observer?

-The guidelines & laws vary from country to country, so it is the MMO’s duty to be familiar with the relevant guidelines for the survey location.
-Additional to this there can be environmental impact assessments carried out by an environmental team before any survey begins and special consent/licence conditions that the MMO will advise on also.
-These EIA’s consider any specially protected species or sensitive habitats.
+The guidelines and laws for reducing noise pollution vary by country and location, so it's my duty as an experienced MMO to be familiar with the relevant guidelines for the specific survey location.
+Additionally, environmental impact assessments are carried out by an environmental team before any survey begins, and special consent/license conditions that the MMO advises on must also be considered.
+These EIA's are essential in considering any specially protected species or sensitive habitats.

 An experienced MMO will become very familiar with the various survey equipment which produce potentially harmful levels of noise including seismic airguns, sparkers, sub bottom profilers, side scan and multibeam.

-What kind of survey requires Marine Mammal Observers?
+What kind of projects require Marine Mammal Observers?

 We mitigate for offshore geophysical surveys, impact piling and explosive works that produce acoustic disturbance to cetaceans, seals, sea turtles and sometimes other sensitive species.
 Most of the geophysical surveys are required for oil and gas exploration, windfarms, subsea cable laying, harbour works and locating previously laid pipeline and cables.